mschneider82/go-simplejson/README.md

 ### Uploaded by gdaisukesuzuki (3/23/2018)

-SampleCode (test01.go) setting Array of JSON/Struct Type.
+SampleCode (test01.go) Handling Array of JSON/Struct Type.

 ### Modified by gdaisukesuzuki (3/21/2018)